 Which Format Should You Choose?

-Here's a quick breakdown depending on your goals:
+Here is a quick breakdown depending on your goals:

-- For streaming on premium platforms: Higher-bitrate AAC or lossless streaming services.
+- For streaming on premium platforms: higher-bitrate AAC or lossless streaming services

 - For uncompromised audio, regardless of space: WAV